suzannejmatthews/aosk/chapter3.md

   us break this password?

   It is our lucky day!
 There is a tool and it is called John the Ripper.

+(picture)

+"John the Ripper!?"
+Ed exclaimed.
+"That sounds kind of scary."

+"It can be if your passwords aren't strong," said Pixel.

 # What is John the Ripper?
 John the Ripper is a software tool used for password cracking.
 It is free and runs on the most common operating systems (i.e Windows, Linux,